 Not only do we vacuum and clean our carpets but we also vacuum the vacuum.
 Now I know this just sounds mental but it seriously works!
 We have two vacuum cleaners (both of which are Dyson), one that we use to vacuum the carpets in the house and the other that we use to clean out the other vacuum cleaner from time to time and believe it or not to vacuum the garden with I’m officially mad!
 We also wash and dry the filters to maintain the functionality of the vacuum cleaners

 We have a selection of dusters including micro fibre cloths which I tend to use with some furniture polish to keep the furnishings sparkly.
-It doesn’t matter how often I wipe those black, shiny surfaces I swear moments later finger prints appear as if by bloody magic!
+It doesn’t matter how often I wipe those black, shiny surfaces I swear moments later finger prints appear as if by flipping magic!
 Never again will I purchase a black, shiny television or stand for that matter as it could be wrapped in plastic and still get dirty somehow or other.

 Speaking of cloths and such-like, I regularly wash my sponges and dish cloths to maintain cleanliness.
 However, I also keep a supply of Milton Antibacterial Surface Wipes to make double sure that the tables and counters are kept bacteria free.
 I also use these wipes to clean the children’s toys from time to time, I’m not sure whether it’s the smell of the alcohol in the wipes or just the fact that I associate ‘Milton’ with sterilisation and cleanliness but wiping around surfaces and such-like with these seems to keep my OCD at bay.